MLSandoval/md-resume/README.md

 ## Professional Experience

 ### Client Operations Associate ([Maestro.io](https://info.maestro.io/)) Los Angeles, 2017 - 2018
-> Tech Startup SasS providing tools and solutions for enterprise live stream entities
+> Tech Startup SaaS providing tools and solutions for enterprise live stream entities

 - Formulated and implemented strategies for streaming entities of all types
 - Consulted over 20 clients in growing, analyzing, and monetizing audiences with tools offered by Maestro's platform